dennisranish/Controller/README.md

-# Controller
+# LiveWebPage
-An arduino library for controlling wifi enabled devices through a webserver.
+An arduino library for creating create web pages that update automaticaly throught websockets.
+It alowes for interactive ui that update the server instantly.
+This library is desiged to work with esp8266 chipset.

 ## Installation
 The library is currently unusable.